 For many years, the idea of a Crete holiday was only on the radar for those seeking a trip to an all-inclusive resort.
 Its ideal southern Greece location means great weather and over 2000 hours of sunshine every year.
 Travellers were ready to pay a lot to enjoy the Crete’s atmosphere without having to sacrifice any of the comforts of home.
 It was not easy to visit Crete on a budget and has many people asking the question: Is Crete expensive?

-Before you go on your journey, you should know the different costs of a Crete holiday.
+Before you visit Crete, you should know the different costs of a Greece holiday.
 A vacation is supposed to be a time of rest and relaxation, but it can be hard to enjoy yourself if an unexpected financial burden pops up.
 This guide will help you know what costs are involved when visiting Crete so that you can prepare accordingly.

 Cost of Travelling to Crete